xtanaa001/Xiaoqi-Homepage/content/publications_year.md

 author:
 ---

-> My research strives to address systems challenges at the intersection of _computation_ and _sustainability_.
-Specifically, I study the interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to IoT, energy, and transportation.

-> For more details, see my publications below [[by type]](/publications_type) or [[by year]](/publications_year)
+> I study the interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to energy and transportation systems.
+Broadly, my research strives to  address systems challenges at the intersection of computation and sustainability.
+For more details, see my publications below [[by type]](/publications_type) or [[by year]](/publications_year).

 > By-type quick links: [Preprints](/publications_type/#preprints) | [Journal Papers](/publications_type/#journal) | [Conference Papers](/publications_type/#conference)